shivannis/xandr-docs-public/xandr-docs/articles/yield-analytics-ui/schedule-a-report-to-be-sent.md

 1. On the **Recurrence** dropdown list, select how frequently you want the report to be sent, or select **None** to send the report immediately without scheduling it.
 1. In the **Send To box**, enter the email address for each recipient, separating each address with a comma.
 You can include up to 50 email addresses.
 To send a report to more than 50 addresses, use a distribution list.
 1. (Optional) In the **Message** box, type any comments you want to include in the email.
-1. (Optional) As needed, clear the check boxes for items to be included in the email.
+1. (Optional) As needed, clear the checkboxes for items to be included in the email.
     - If you're sharing the report with someone who doesn't have access to yield analytics, the recipient can't receive a URL Link to access the report.
     - If you're sending a Data Snapshot, it includes the first 20-25 lines of the report in the email.
 1. Click **Send**.